Oreire/app-balancer-project/README.md

 # Redis Elasticache (Single Master Node) was created as a separate terraform configuration

-  #Redis Terraforn file was impelemnted under the prinary project directory
+  #Redis Terraforn file was implemented under the primary project directory

 # Backend S3 strorage for terraform state files

     #Remote Backend S3 bucket created and contained five (5) objects

+    #S3 Bucket is Versioned and Encryted

     #Each object stores the terraform.tfstate files